casework/casework.github.io/releases/0.4.0/index.md

 ## Migration guidance

-Since release 0.4.0 is only additive to 0.3.0, migration from CASE 0.3.0 does not require alterations to existing data.
+In terms of CASE-namespaced concepts, release 0.4.0 is only additive to 0.3.0.
+Hence, migration from CASE 0.3.0 does not require alterations to existing data.
+However, one concept in the newly adopted UCO version does not offer an automatic migration path.  `observable:contactName` was removed in UCO 0.6.0.
+Data housed in that property should be migrated to either `observable:displayName` or `observable:nickname` as the CASE-producing user or tool finds appropriate.
+Other migration guidance for properties upgraded in UCO 0.6.0 can be found via the [UCO 0.6.0 release page](https://unifiedcyberontology.org/releases/0.6.0/).

 ## Release Notes